Next Start

 If your desired career path requires a certain degree or certification, you’ll want to choose a school that offers it.

-Curious what degrees, diplomas and certificates you can earn at UTI?
+Curious about what degrees, diplomas and certificates you can earn at UTI?
 Check out this guide.

 Career Paths

-Trade school is designed to equip you with the skills needed for a particular career path.
-For example, there are trade school programs for those who want to become technicians, welders, construction workers, dental hygienists and even hairdressers.
+Trade school is designed to equip students with the skills needed for a particular career path.
+For example, there are trade school programs for those who want to become technicianswelders, aviation mechanics, construction workers, dental hygienists and even hairdressers.
+There are even trade school programs for veterans who are looking to expand their horizons.

-The goal of trade school programs is to provide you with the hands-on skills you need to start working in your desired role soon after you graduate.1
+The goal of trade school programs is to provide students with the hands-on skills they need to pursue work in their desired role soon after they graduate.

 Colleges tend to offer more broad degree programs that serve as a foundation for a career path.
 For example, if you major in communications, you may later choose to work your way up in the world of journalism or even human resources.
 In addition to your education, you’ll likely need to gain work experience in the field you want to specialize in.